Discover the Truth About Watercolors

 Use a scrap sheet of paper to test the color appearance of your brushstroke before you apply the paint.
 I do this all the time because it’s a quick and effective way to see the results of your mixing.

 Light tones are actually quite tricky to mix.
 You may THINK you’ve mixed a pale watery color, but when you test the color appearance it looks stronger than expected.
 If this is the case, pick up some more clear water with the brush and add it to your mixing puddle.
+I like to use a pipette to transfer a lot of clear water to the palette for making diluted mixtures.
 Test the strength of the mix each time.

 1. When you’re happy with the results, paint the first circle in a light transparent color.